shutter-network/shutter-docs/docs/protocol/index.md

 ---
-title: Shutter Protocol
+title: A Distributed Solution to a Shared Problem
-description: Shutter Protocol
+description: A Distributed Solution to a Shared Problem
-sidebar_label: 'Shutter Protocol'
+sidebar_label: 'A Distributed Solution to a Shared Problem'
 sidebar_position: 1
 ---